nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to the composite nature of core-shell nanoparticles, indicating their construction from two distinct material layers.

-### Expanded Definition and Usage\nCore-shell nanoparticles are especially valued in fields where the minimization of side reactions and selective interaction are critical, such as in catalysis and environmental remediation.
+### Expanded Definition and Usage:
+Core-shell nanoparticles are especially valued in fields where the minimization of side reactions and selective interaction are critical, such as in catalysis and environmental remediation.
 In biomedical applications, they facilitate targeted and controlled delivery of drugs, improving therapeutic efficacy and reducing side effects.
 The design versatility of these nanoparticles also allows for the integration of multiple functionalities, such as imaging, therapy, and diagnostics, into a single platform.
 This multifunctionality is particularly advantageous in the field of personalized medicine, where comprehensive diagnostic and therapeutic capabilities are required.